Yelp/mrjob/docs/job.rst

 Python objects and return JSON-encodable Python objects, which will appear in the final output as JSON.

-There are four ways (one deprecated) to specify which protocol you want to use for a given step.
+There are three ways to specify which protocol you want to use for a given step.
 The simplest way is to assign a class imported from :py:mod:`mrjob.protocols` to one of the class variables :py:attr:`MRJob.INPUT_PROTOCOL`, :py:attr:`MRJob.INTERNAL_PROTOCOL`, or :py:attr:`MRJob.OUTPUT_PROTOCOL` on your job.
 The input protocol is the format